-The cost disclosures in the KID differ from the presentation of the Ongoing Charges Figure (OCF) in the Company’s Report & Accounts.
-The OCF reflects advice from the Association of Investment Companies and is based on the assumption of a static market without any transactions.
+The cost disclosures in the KID differ from the presentation of the OCF which is based on the AIC assumptions of a static market without any transactions.
 The Company also discloses an estimate of the ongoing costs incurred by underlying fund managers.
 Both of these measures are included in the KID’s cost disclosures.
 However, the KID is also required to include transaction costs, interest on borrowings and performance-related amounts (paid for performance above a hurdle).
 Some of these additional costs are estimated using ‘notional’ or ‘hypothetical’ performance, for example, in situations where the Company has not invested in a fund for a full five years or the fund did not exist for this period.

 Investors are reminded that the Company’s NAV performance is net of all costs.